nyu-mll/SQuALITY/README.md

 * questions: a list of questions and accompanying responses
     * question text
     * question number: the order in which that question was answered by the writers
-    * responses: list of worker's response, where each response is a dictionary containing the worker ID, an internal UID, and their response to the question
+    * responses: list of worker's response, where each response is a dictionary containing the (anonymized) worker ID, an internal UID, and their response to the question

 # Baselines

+TBA.

 # License

-The stories are distributed under the [Project Gutenberg license](https://www.gutenberg.org/policy/license.html) and the crowdsourced writing is distributed under a [CC By](https://creativecommons.org/licenses/by/4.0/) license, in `data/LICENSE`.
+The stories are distributed under the [Project Gutenberg license](https://www.gutenberg.org/policy/license.html) and the summaries are distributed under a [CC By](https://creativecommons.org/licenses/by/4.0/) license, in `data/LICENSE`.

+# Citation

+TBA..

+# Contact

+Open an issue on this repo or email wangalexc _at_ gmail.com